Skip to main content

 By blocking estrogen production, aromatase inhibitors remove the primary signal that restrains bone resorption, leading to an accelerated rate of bone density loss.

-This disruption creates an imbalance where bone breakdown outpaces bone formation, leading to a measurable decrease in (BMD).
+This disruption creates an imbalance where bone breakdown outpaces bone formation, leading to a measurable decrease in bone mineral density (BMD).
 This accelerated bone loss significantly increases the risk of developing osteopenia (low bone mass) and osteoporosis, a condition where bones become porous and fragile.
 Consequently, the risk of fractures becomes a primary clinical concern during long-term AI therapy.
 Monitoring bone density through DEXA scans before and during treatment is a standard and necessary part of the management protocol.

 How Does This Compare to Other Therapies?